Free COVID tests headed to nation's schools

 Current tests still detect key variants

-Even with new omicron variants in circulation, rapid antigen tests are still holding up well, says Nate Hafer, a professor of molecular medicine at UMass Chan Medical School who has studied how rapid tests performed in identifying infections with delta and omicron variants.
+Even with new omicron variants in circulation, rapid antigen tests are still holding up well, says Nate Hafer, an associate professor of molecular medicine at UMass Chan Medical School who has studied how rapid tests performed in identifying infections with delta and omicron variants.

 "These tests are able to detect the variants that are circulating out in the world today," says Hafer.